AndrosDe/rndroll/TESTING.md

         | 10 | Login | pass | pass |

         Conclusion:<br>
-        The visitor has view only access to the on RND|Roll as intended.<br>
+        The visitor has view-only access to the RND|Roll as intended.<br>
-        Enough to browse through events and event look a character details.<br>
+        Enough to browse through events and event look at character details.<br>
-        Depending on the dilligence of the creator, event can hereby caugth the attention of visitors.<br>
+        Depending on the diligence of the creator, the event can hereby catch the attention of visitors.<br>

         <br>
     * b) Reviewing visitor access by manually posting the URLs in the address bar: